jmckirdy/ModernPHP/README.md

 # ModernPHP
-testing out PDO, and other PHP things
+Testing out PDO, and other PHP things